 Other than the director candidates designated by our founding members, the Nominating and Governance Committee identifies individuals qualified to become board members and recommends director nominees to NCM Inc.'s board for each annual meeting of stockholders.
 It also reviews the qualifications and independence of the members of NCM Inc.'s board of directors and its various committees on a regular basis and makes any recommendations the committee members may deem appropriate from time to time concerning any changes in the composition of NCM Inc.'s board of directors and its committees.
 The Nominating and Governance Committee recommends to NCM Inc.'s board of directors the corporate governance guidelines and standards regarding the independence of outside directors applicable to NCM Inc. and reviews such guidelines and standards and the provisions of the Nominating and Governance Committee charter on a regular basis to confirm that such guidelines, standards and charter remain consistent with sound corporate governance practices and with any legal, regulatory or Nasdaq requirements.
-The Nominating and Governance Committee also monitors NCM Inc.'s board of directors and NCM Inc.'s compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads NCM Inc.'s board of directors' performance.
+The Nominating and Governance Committee also monitors NCM Inc.'s board of directors and NCM Inc.'s compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads NCM Inc.'s board of directors in its annual review of NCM Inc.'s board of directors' performance.